About / Est 2019

 Six producers met every Tuesday at a coffee shop on Cesar Chavez.
-Five years later there are 142 of us.
+Today there are 142 of us.

 The beginning